SontranBK/Customer-Relationship-Management/README.md

 # Sample CRM

 This is the repository for a sample CRM.
+Please find the demo video [here, in this url](https://drive.google.com/file/d/1wfpcUWSoIljWlQXllhZxhxx3org8YCtp/view?usp=sharing).

 ## Data Model